Skills: One Agent Toolbox That Ends MCP Micromanagement

 Diagram comparing MCP configuration overhead versus Skills dynamic activation

-You stop managing tool configurations and start just using tools.
+You stop managing tool configurations and just use the tools.

-Here's the conceptual shift that matters most: With Skills, you build one toolbox that goes everywhere.
+This is the conceptual shift that matters most.
+With Skills, you build one toolbox that goes everywhere.

-Consider a practical example.
-Let's say you build a skill that converts Markdown documents to PowerPoint presentations.
-It's useful occasionally, but not something you need every day.
+Take a practical case.
+Say you build a skill that converts Markdown documents to PowerPoint presentations.
+Useful occasionally, but not something you reach for every day.
 As an MCP:

 • It would consume context in every session